 - In Christendom anything but Christianity was discouraged and was often made illegal.
 Martin Luther was known for initially catering to Jews but then ordering their expulsion later on.
 The Spanish Empire notably expelled all non-Christians after the Reconquista, the reconquering of all the areas settled by the Muslim invaders.
 Later on, the Spanish Inquisition clamped down hard on people suspected of keeping their Muslim or Jewish faith in secret, burning them at the stake.
 Nobody expected this.

 - According to Sahih Muslim, the Prophet Mohamed had all Jews and Christians expelled from the Arabian peninsula and fought against the Arab idolaters until the only ones left alive gave up and converted.
-Whatever the case there are no public churches in Saudi Arabia to this day, because they are not allowed, and though most orthodox Muslim countries allow specific religious practitioners to live inside their boarders as dhimmi (non-Muslims), the list for eligible dhimmitude usually is not very long (usually it extends only to Christians, Jews and Samaritans-yes, they still exist).
+Whatever the case there are no public churches in Saudi Arabia to this day, because they are not allowed, and though most orthodox Muslim countries allow specific religious practitioners to live inside their boarders as dhimmi (non-Muslims), the list for eligible dhimmitude usually is not very long (usually it extends only to Christians, Jews and Samaritans-yes, they still exist), although there is an argument that the list ought to be longer (historically, Zoroastrians got the status without much trouble, and even Hindus occasionally got it by arguing that they believe that their many gods are the manifestations of the one True Godnote ), and there's even an argument that the list should be "everyone other than an old-style Arab pagan" (this is very much a minority position).

 - More specifically, the Bahá'í faith is considered apostasy and banned in much of the Muslim world.